Alex Goligoski: Arizona Coyotes

 Goligoski's third season with the Coyotes proved to be one of his least productive as he tallied 27 points, his lowest total for a full season in his career.
 Goligoski later explained that during the month of December, he had begun to experience burnout and "lost his passion for hockey."
 Goligoski scored the first goal by an Arizona defenseman on October 26, 2018, while the Coyotes began the 2017–18 NHL season with a 4–5–0 record.
 The team continued to improve throughout October and by the end of the month, they were tied with the New Jersey Devils for the fewest goals allowed and tied for fourth for fewest goals per game.
 After suffering a lower-body injury during a game against the Vegas Golden Knights in mid-November, Goligoski missed five games before rejoining the team for a 5–4 loss to the Flyers on November 8.
 He missed one game in January due to an undisclosed illness and half of another in February due to an upper body injury.
 Although the Coyotes again failed to qualify for the Stanley Cup playoffs, they improved to 86 points overall which was 16 more than the previous season.

-Goligoski returned to the Coyotes for the 2019–20 NHL season that was unexpectantly cut short due to the COVID-19 pandemic.
+Goligoski returned to the Coyotes for the 2019–20 NHL season that was unexpectedly cut short due to the COVID-19 pandemic.
 He was given more responsibility on the ice during the season following an injury to Niklas Hjalmarsson and worked with the Coyote's new assistant coach Phil Housley to improve his efforts on the power play.
 With his assistance, the Coyotes quickly improved throughout November and tied the second-longest intra-division point streak in franchise history.
 Through this, Goligoski ranked second on the team in points with two goals and 14 assists.
 By mid-December, the Coyotes improved to 13–4–3 on the road and 13–4–0 in games following a loss.
 During a 3–2 loss to the Nashville Predators on December 23, Goligoski registered his fifth-multi point game of the season with two assists.
 When the NHL paused play due to the COVID-19 pandemic, Goligoski ranked second on the team in assists (28) and seventh in points (32) on pace to match his second-highest single season record.

 When the 2020–21 NHL season began in January, Goligoski was named the teams' third alternate captain.
 He later played in his 900th career NHL game on March 22, 2021, against the Colorado Avalanche.